afanwang/logsearch/README.md

 The implementation uses a **Trie data structure** combined with a **delayed storage mechanism**:

 1. **Trie Structure**: Tracks all search prefixes in memory.
 2. **Timeout-based Storage**: Words are stored to the database only after a timeout period, this is assuming the user will finish the typing of a search within a time-window.
+This approach will help reduce the number of database calls.
-3. **Dynamic Updates**: If a longer word comes in later time, it replaces shorter stored words.
+3. **Dynamic Updates**: If a longer word comes in later time, it replaces shorter stored words into PostgreSQL.

 ## Files Structure

-- `main.go`: Demo application showing database persistence and trie visualization
+- `main.go`: Demo application showing the SearchLogger in action.
+Run it, you will see the logging and deduplication process.
-- `search_logger.go`: Main implementation - Core SearchLogger with timeout-based storage
+- `search_logger.go`: Main implementation - Core SearchLogger with timeout-based storage.
-- `postgres_mock.go`: MockPostgresDB simulation with detailed SQL logging
+- `postgres_mock.go`: MockPostgresDB simulation with detailed SQL logging.
-- `search_logger_test.go`: Unit test suite with testify assertions
+- `search_logger_test.go`: Unit test suite with testify assertions.

 ### Demo In Action
 Run this command to see the demo in action:
 ```
 timeout 20s go run .
-2>&1
+2>&1   # Run main demo program
+go test -v                  # Run unit test
 ```

-Output:
+Output (shortened):
 ```
 === Search Logger Demo ===
 1. Creating initial logger and adding test data: